-U.S. praises advances in Peru's timber trade products
+U.S recognizes Peru's progress on timber trade products

 Moreover, the entity said that Peru and the United States often make coordinated actions with the aim of strengthening technical cooperation.